 At PwC, we’ve taken several steps over the past ten years to reduce the environmental impacts associated with plastic used in our business.
-First, we manage our plastic waste responsibly - separating and recycling it, wherever local facilities permit, as part of our Going Circular programme.
+First, we manage our plastic waste responsibly - separating and recycling it, wherever local facilities permit, as part of our Going Circular programme in line with our plastics policy.
 We’ve switched to compostable cups and food packaging, which we estimate has eliminated around 73 tonnes of plastic over the past five years.
 And we provide drinking water taps in our offices, to reduce the need for plastic bottles in our in-house restaurants, cafes and vending machines.

 But we also know that ‘on-the-go’ eating and drinking is now pervasive in our society, and that we all benefit from being well-hydrated through the day.
 That’s why more than 90% of the plastic that ends up in our bins is single-use food and drinks packaging that people bring into the office from outside shops.

 With plastic pollution in our oceans reaching a tipping point, not to mention the embedded carbon and water footprint of making plastic bottles, we wanted to see if we could reduce the amount of single-use plastic bottles bought by individuals working in our firm, and decided to run a campaign to find out.

 In May 2018, we offered a reusable water bottle to employees willing to share their experience of trying to change their behaviours.
 Largely, we were seeking to address bottled drinks bought outside PwC and, since our aim was to understand the environmental benefits to society, we measured bottles purchased at any time of the day, not just in working hours.

 An extremely popular campaign, almost 600 people signed up to take part in just the first few days and agreed to give us data each working day over a five-week period in May 2018 – one week to establish a baseline, and four to test whether consumption patterns changed and whether they faded over time.